Skip to Main Content

 Brooke Raboutou was highest in Lead, but it was not enough

 As Becca Frangos started climbing on the lead route, the floodlights started flashing on and off.
-Despite this, Becca continued to climb.
+Despite this, Frangos continued to climb.
 Around the 30-point mark, the light cut out, and she climbed in darkness until she fell just below the headwall.
 She told the judge afterwards that she “didn’t even notice” the light cutting out.

 Becca Fragos climbing in a moment of light as the main venue light flicked before turning off while Becca was still on the wall.